Making the collar piece

 Tutorial on assembling collars, not attaching them, by Mary Danielson Perry at WeAllSew.
 (Of course use your own brand of machine, the Reverse Pattern foot is the basic all purpose foot.
 Plus your own edge-stitch foot.)

-Making a perfect point by David Page Coffin in Seamwork magazine.
+And getting a good point.
+See also Making a perfect point by David Page Coffin in Seamwork magazine.

 – – –